The 13 Best Places to Visit the Great Wall of China

 The 13 best places to visit the Great Wall of China include 1) Mutianyu, 2) Jinshanling, 3) Simatai, 4) Badaling, 5) Jiankou, 6) Gubeikou, 7) Juyongguan, 8) Huangyaguan, 9), Huanghuacheng 10) Shanhai Pass 11) Jiayuguan, 12) the Han Dynasty Great Wall, 13) China Southern Great Wall.

 When you think of the Great Wall of China, you think one of mankind’s most incredible architectures and greatest ancient engineering achievements.
 It was first built during the Spring and Autumn Period and the Warring States Period (770BC-221BC).
 After Emperor Qinshihuang in the Qin Dynasty unified China, the Great Wall was expanded massively to prevent the northern nomads from invading the central plains.
 The existing Great Wall with a total length of 6,700 kilometers was mainly built in the Ming Dynasty (1368-1644).
-It traverses seven provinces, municipalities and autonomous regions, including Hebei, Beijing, Inner Mongolia, Shanxi, Shaanxi, Ningxia and Gansu.
+It traverses 15 provinces, municipalities and autonomous regions, including Hebei, Beijing, Inner Mongolia, Shanxi, Shaanxi, Ningxia, Gansu, and Xinjiang.
+So which part of the great wall is best to visit?

 1. Mutianyu - the best restored and essence of the Ming Dynasty Great Wall